2020 United States redistricting cycle: Limits on congressional redistricting

 Though the states have wide latitude in the re-drawing of congressional districts, state power over redistricting is subject to limits set by the U.S. Constitution, rulings of the federal judiciary and statutes passed by Congress.
 In the case of Wesberry v.
 Sanders, the Supreme Court of the United States established that states must draw districts that are equal in population "as nearly as is practicable."
 Subsequent court cases have required states to redistrict every ten years, although states can redistrict more often than that depending on their own statutes and constitutional provisions.
-Since the passage of the Uniform Congressional District Act, most states have been barred from using multi-member districts; all states currently use single-member districts.
+Since the passage of the Uniform Congressional District Act, most states have been barred from using multi-member districts; all states use single-member districts.
 The Voting Rights Act of 1965 establishes protections against racial redistricting plans that would deny minority voters an equal opportunity to elect representatives of their choice.
 The Supreme Court case of Thornburg v.
 Gingles established a test to determine whether redistricting lines violate the Voting Rights Act.
 In some states, courts have required the creation of majority-minority districts.

 In addition to standards required by federal law, many states have also adopted other criteria, including compactness, contiguity, and the preservation of political subdivisions (such as cities or counties) or communities of interest.
 Some states, including Arizona, Colorado, New York and Washington require the drawing of competitive districts.

 Control of congressional redistricting

-Partisan control of congressional redistricting after the 2020 elections, with the number of U.S. House seats each state received.
+Partisan control of congressional redistricting after the 2020 elections, with the number of U.S. House seats each state received: